hargoniX/bachelor/thesis/thesis.typ

     }
 }
 ```]
-While this particular harness ends up succeeding there are many scenarios that this
+While this particular harness ends up succeeding, there are many scenarios that this
 overapproximation of `my_div`'s behavior leaves out.
 For example using `2 * (array.len() - 1) / 2`
-as `index` ends up failing because the contract only claims that the result will be less than
+as `index` ends up failing, because the contract only claims that the result will be less than
-or equal to `2 * array.len() - 2` which is not sufficient to establish that we are in bounds.
+or equal to `2 * array.len() - 2`, which is not sufficient to establish that we are in bounds.
 Thus when doing verification with contracts we need to design them in a way to fit the consumer
 of the contract in other proofs, instead of just letting Kani and @CBMC figure everything out on their own.
-Unfortunately, side effects on memory and quantifier logic in the pre and postconditions
+Unfortunately, side effects on memory and quantifier logic in the pre- and postconditions
 are currently only addressed in the contract proposal #footnote[https://github.com/model-checking/kani/blob/6d628bf0b399b8c50ddea9f011321463e4c00e4c/rfc/src/rfcs/0009-function-contracts.md]
 and not yet implemented.
 Since the majority of behavior in a driver are memory
 effects, we cannot use this feature for our verification purposes.